karlchu/openstack-ansible/README.md

 * `% yum install -y libselinux-python`

 # Running the OpenStack playbook #

+Before running the playbook, copy the `passwords.yml.template` file to `passwords.yml` and update the passwords and other information in that file.

 To run the playbook, run the following command:
 ```